AdrienGaill/better_video_trimmer/README.md

 ## Example

-Before using this example directly in a Flutter app, don't forget to add the `video_trimmer` & `file_picker` packages to your `pubspec.yaml` file.
+Before using this example directly in a Flutter app, don't forget to add the `better_video_trimmer` & `file_picker` packages to your `pubspec.yaml` file.

 You can try out this example by replacing the entire content of `main.dart` file of a newly created Flutter project.